Kennywood

 Kennywood is an amusement park in West Mifflin, Pennsylvania, just southeast of Pittsburgh.
 The park opened on May 30, 1898, as a trolley park attraction at the end of the Mellon family's Monongahela Street Railway.

 It was purchased in 1906 by F. W. Henninger and Andrew McSwigan, both of whom later formed the family-owned Kennywood Entertainment Company.
-The company later sold Kennywood, along with four other parks, in 2007 to Parques Reunidos, an international entertainment operator based in Spain.
-In early 2025, the park was sold to Herschend.
+In 2007, the company sold Kennywood, along with four other parks, to Parques Reunidos' Palace Entertainment subsidiary.
+In early 2025, the park was again sold to Herschend.

 The amusement park features various structures and rides dating back to the early 1900s.
 Along with Rye Playland Park, it is one of two amusement parks in the United States designated as a National Historic Landmark.
 Kennywood is also one of thirteen trolley parks in the United States that remain in operation.

 Location

 Kennywood is approximately 8 mi from Downtown Pittsburgh, in West Mifflin, Pennsylvania.
 The park is along Pennsylvania Route 837 (Green Belt), known as Kennywood Boulevard as it passes through the borough.
 The closest Interstate connection is Exit 77 (Edgewood/Swissvale) on Interstate 376.
-The Mon–Fayette Expressway will eventually go past Kennywood, which will prompt an expansion of the park when it is built.
+The Mon–Fayette Expressway will eventually go past Kennywood, which could potentially prompt an expansion of the park when it is completed.

-Historically, the park is across the river from the location of the July 9, 1755 Battle of the Monongahela, where British general Edward Braddock was mortally wounded, ending his expedition to capture the French Fort Duquesne during the French and Indian War.
+Historically, the park is across the river from the location of the Battle of the Monongahela on July 9, 1755, where British general Edward Braddock was mortally wounded, ending his expedition to capture the French Fort Duquesne during the French and Indian War.
 George Washington was a colonel to Braddock, and fought at the battle before they retreated.
 Later the land on the bluff above the Monongahela River was part of a farm owned by Anthony Kenny.
 Around the time of the American Civil War, the site was a popular picnic grove for locals, known as "Kenny's Grove".